Trinity College, Melbourne: Notable alumni

 Recognised alumni with existing profiles on Wikipedia, the Australian Dictionary of Biography or other verified biographies are arranged below by the category in which they are generally associated.
-Many alumni served during both world wars, however, unless they pursued a military career or were killed in action it is their later achievements in the field of endeavour in which they are listed.
+Many alumni served during the world wars; however, unless they pursued a military career or were killed in action it is their later achievements in the field of endeavour in which they are listed.